SpareBank1/designsystem/mcp-context/components/pagination.md

 ## Description

-React component library for SpareBank 1 Design System.
+Pagination component for navigating through pages of content.

 ## Components